garrigoose/Trivia-Night/README.md

 ### Project Presentations

-It is a common practice on development teams to have a demo day at the end of each development cycle every two weeks.
-On demo day, teams meet to share what they've accomplished during the current cycle (known as a sprint or iteration).
+It is a common practice on development teams to have a demo day every two weeks at the end of each development cycle (known as a sprint or iteration).
+On demo day, teams meet to share what they've accomplished during the current sprint.

 To prepare you for this, for project 1, you will give a demo of your project to your squad.
 Each person will be given approximately 5-10 minutes to demonstrate their project, talk about some part of their code that they are particularly proud of and share their experience of working on the project.